4 Things Every Beekeeper Must Know AFTER Catching a Swarm of Bees

 2. Move the Container or Hive to its Permanent Location

-They offer better ventilation for the bees and are easier to seal without harming your new tenants.
-If you used a bucket or a cardboard box to catch the swarm, you will want to place them in a nuc as soon as possible.
+They offer better ventilation for the bees and are easier to seal without harming your new honey bees.
+If you used a bucket or a cardboard box to catch the swarm, you would want to place them in nuc boxes as soon as possible.

-If the swarm was located in a tall tree that was difficult to access, you can opt to sacrifice the scouts that are still at large and move the swarm immediately.
+On the other hand, if the swarm was located in a tall tree that was difficult to access, you could opt to free bees that are still at large and move the swarm immediately.

 Many new bees will frequently ask how long they should wait before installing the new swarm in a hive.
 The answer is simple.
-You can do it immediately.
-In fact, the sooner they can feel at home the better.
+You can do it immediately or within a few hours of swarm catching.
+In fact, the sooner they can feel at home, the better.

 Incentivize them to stay by providing some open brood from another hive.
 Make sure you don’t have any nurse bees clinging on.